apache/cxf/distribution/src/main/release/samples/wsdl_first_https/README.txt

 Same as above, except this time "SecureClient.xml", which contains the appropriate credential information.
 This SOAP call will succeed here.

-In this configuration file, the client provides its certificate "CN=Wibble" and chain stored in the Java KeyStore "certs/wibble.jks" to the server.
-The server authenticates the client's certificate using its truststore "certs/truststore.jks", which holds the Certificate Authorities' certificates.

-Likewise the client authenticates the server's certificate "CN=Cherry" and chain against the same trust store.
-Note the usage of the cipherSuitesFilter configuration in the configuration files, where each party imposes different ciphersuites constraints, so that the ciphersuite eventually negotiated during the TLS handshake is acceptable to both sides.
-This may be viewed by adding a -Djavax.net.debug=all argument to the JVM.

 But please note that it is not advisable to store sensitive data such as passwords in clear text configuration files, unless the file is sufficiently protected by OS level permissions.
 The KeyStores